RISBC-19 State Fuel Gas Code

 (6) Gas fired appliances may be installed in loft or open efficiency type apartments when there is a sleeping area not a sleeping room.
 The installation of appliances must comply with section 304.5 for combustion air required volume and the manufacturers’ installation instructions.

 311.1 Space-heating systems.
-Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum indoor temperature of 68°F (20°C) at point 3 feet (914 mm) above floor on the design heating day.
+Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum indoor temperature of sixty-eight degrees Fahrenheit (68° F) (twenty degrees Celsius (20° C)) at point three feet (3') (914 mm) above floor on the design heating day.
 The installation of portable space heaters shall not be used to achieve compliance with this section.

 Exception: Interior spaces where the primary purpose is not associated with human comfort.